 TURTLE Two lines.
 Each with a lobster as a partner.
-Would you like to see a
+Would you like to see a little of it?

 ALICE Very much indeed.

 TURTLE Come, let's try.
 We can do it without lobsters, you know.

 Everyone on stage has formed two lines.
 They begin to dance and sing as they swap places with the partner opposite them: